code42/code42cli/docs/commands/alerts.md

 * `-f`, `--format` (optional): The format used for outputting file events.
 Available choices= [CEF,JSON,RAW-JSON].
 * `-i`, `--incremental` (optional): Only get file events that were not previously retrieved.

-### print
+## print

 Print file events to stdout.

 Arguments:
 * search args (note that begin date is often required).

 Usage:
 `code42 alerts print -b <begin-date> <args>`

-### write-to
+## write-to

 Write file events to the file with the given name.

 Arguments:
 * `output_file`: The name of the local file to send output to.
 * search args (note that begin date is often required).

 Usage:
 ```bash
 code42 alerts write-to -b 2020-03-01 <rgs>
 ```

-### send-to
+## send-to

 Send file events to the given server address.

 Arguments:
 * `server`: The server address to send output to.
 * `protocol` (optional): Protocol used to send logs to server.
 Available choices= [TCP, UDP].
 * search args (note that begin date is often required).

 Usage:
 ```bash
 code42 alerts send-to <server> <optional-args> <args>
 ```

-### clear-checkpoint
+## clear-checkpoint

 Remove the saved file event checkpoint from 'incremental' (-i) mode.
-This command takes no arguments.

 Usage:
 ```bash
 code42 alerts clear-checkpoint
 ```